phosseini/SBP-BRiMS2019/README.md

 ## Pre-processing

 We processed all the news documents in the dataset and stored them a reformatted version in an excel file which can found at ```data/FakeNewsNet/old/processed/fakenewsnet.csv```.
-The method we defined for cleaning documents is called ```text_clean()``` which can be found in the ```pre_processing.py```.
-A list of news documents' ids that we excluded from our analysis can be found in ```trash.txt``` at ```data/FakeNewsNet/trash.txt```.
-We excluded these documents since they did not have a proper value in their body text of the article thus useless for Coh-metrix.
+A list of news documents' ids that we excluded from our analysis can be found in ```trash.txt``` at ```data/FakeNewsNet```.
+We excluded these documents since they did not have a proper value in their body text of the article thus useless for Coh-metrix analysis.

 ## Applying Coh-metrix